Nebraska Electrician License - Housecall Pro

 How to get an electrician license in Nebraska

-To get an apprentice electrician license, the only requirement is to register with the Nebraska Electrical Division.
+First, as an apprentice, you must register with the Nebraska Electrical Division.
 Upon approval, you can work with a licensed electrician.
-Registration fees for this license are $20 for an even numbered year and $40 for an odd numbered year.
+Registration fees for this license are $20 for an even-numbered year and $40 for an odd-numbered year; registrations must be renewed every even-numbered year.

 To apply for a journeyman license, you will need at least four years of experience within the electrical industry.
 This experience can be gained through an apprenticeship.
 You also can use a two-year associate’s degree in electrical technology as one year of experience.
-The top schools include the Metropolitan Community College, Central Community College, and Western Nebraska Community College.
+Some of the top schools for electrical professionals include:

 For the electrical contractor license, you can obtain this license solely with experience or with a combination of experience and education.
 With the former route, you must have five years of experience in the electrical industry.
 You also can apply for this license if you have a four-year electrical degree at an accredited college and have one or more years of experience as a journeyman electrician.

-The best universities for a bachelor’s degree include the University of Nebraska at Lincoln and the University of Nebraska at Kearney.
+The best universities for a bachelor’s degree in electrical work include the University of Nebraska at Lincoln and the University of Nebraska at Kearney.
 Both of these universities offer bachelor’s degrees in electrical engineering.
 Tuition for these universities can cost around $7,000-$8,500 per year.

 Should I join an electrician union in Nebraska?